co-cart/co-cart/NEXT_CHANGELOG.md

 * Introduced new action hook `cocart_api_rate_limit_exceeded` to allow you to include your own custom tracking usage.
 * Added new parameter to filter `cocart_cart` so you can access the cart controller.

+### Response Headers

 Two new headers return for cart responses only. `CoCart-API-Cart-Expiring` and `CoCart-API-Cart-Expiration`.
 These two new headers can help developers use the timestamps of the cart in session for when it is going to expire and how long until it does expire completely.

+### Monetary values

-All monetary values are formatted after giving 3rd party plugins or extensions a chance to manipulate them first and all return as a float value.
+All monetary values are formatted after giving 3rd party plugins or extensions a chance to manipulate them first and all return as a *float* value.
 This includes using the following filters at priority `99`.

 * `cocart_cart_item_price`
 * `cocart_cart_item_subtotal`